jacmie/libap/dox/README.md

 git push origin ft_<branch_name>
 ```

 Fix bugs, or make new features.
-If your development is mature enough make pull request.\n
+If your development is mature enough make pull request.\
-Go to the libap github (https://github.com/jacmie/libap/pulls) pull request tab.\n
+Go to the libap github (https://github.com/jacmie/libap/pulls) pull request tab.\
 * *New pull request*
 * Select *base* branch as *develop* and your branch as *compare*
 * If you get message *Able to merge*, then *Create pull request*